davidbrobb/company-brain-build/README.md

    > Claude reads the project config and begins the interview.
 If nothing starts straight away, tell Claude: **"Please read CLAUDE.md and run the setup."**

    > The actual brain template lives inside the extracted folder at `company-brain/`.
-Claude will customise that folder, then help you move only that folder to its final home.
+Claude will customise this folder, then help you move only that folder to its final home.

 **Don't `git clone` this repo.** Use Download ZIP.
-You're not forking it — you're using it as a one-time scaffold for your own brain, which then lives entirely on your machine.
-If you clone it, your notes end up tracked against this repo.
-That's not what you want.
+This is intended as a one-time scaffold for your own brain, which then lives entirely on your computer.
 ---

-## What you'll have after ~5 minutes
+## What you'll have after ~15 minutes

-- **A starter company brain** built around your actual business, not a blank template
+- **A starter company brain** built around your actual business
 - **A root brain file** that links decisions, customers, processes, team context, and strategy together
-- **The `/brain-entry` skill** at `skills/brain-entry/SKILL.md` if you choose to install it, so you can capture decisions, processes, team notes, and more in any session with correct formatting
+- **The `/brain-entry` skill** at `skills/brain-entry/SKILL.md` if you choose to install it (recommended), so you can capture decisions, processes, team notes, and more in any session with correct formatting
-- **A global Claude reference** (optional) so Claude always knows about your brain when you open Claude Code anywhere
+- **A global Claude reference** (optional) so Claude Code always knows about your brain when you start a new session

 ---